 Living one day at a time, enjoying one day at a time…

 Alcoholics in recovery try to live each day being happy and enjoying life without drinking.
 Newly separated men and women would find more happiness and peace if they lived each day enjoying little things and not “drinking” bitterness, anger, and resentment for an ex or for the past.

 Like an alcoholic must accept he or she cannot drink in order to find peace, a divorced person must accept the end of the marriage, the fact that what happened happened, and that the path to happiness down the road is long, difficult and takes immense strength and courage.

-Even after years of being divorced, I sometimes complain, which basically means I do not have full acceptance.
-I’m not saying a person is never allowed to vent.
+I’m not saying a person is never allowed to vent about their divorce.
 But if you complain over and over again about the same things—my husband (or wife) left me, he/she is so happy with his new wife/husband, she’s pregnant, I’m alone and he/she is happy, there’s no justice, I’m poor and he/she just bought a new Porsche, etc. etc. it won’t change anything.
 The only thing it will do is aggravate and depress you.